jannoelc/node-red-contrib-pdf-reader/README.md

 ## Differences from the original repository

-- Support for read files using file name is remove.
-Use a node to read a file and pass the contents to this node.
+- Support for read files using file name is removed.
+Instead, use another node to read a file and pass the contents to this node
-- Password support and Selecting specific page has been included
+- Password support and selecting specific page has been included
 - Includes the latest (as of writing) version of https://github.com/mozilla/pdfjs-dist
 - Only supports Node 18 and up (due to pdfjs-dist not supporting lower Node versions)
 - Partial rewrite and JSDoc-annotated code